Nasko596/ProxyTool/ProxyTool-main/README.md

 ProxyTool is a simple Tool to **Get and Check** proxies **Programmed on Python version 3.**

 ## Important
-This tool has been programmed to be used for legal uses and I am not responsible for any illegal use of the tool.
+This tool has been programmed to be used for legal uses and I am not responsible for any illegal use of the tools.

 ## Installation